Skip to main content

 Park History

 Lake Manyara was designated a game reserve in 1957 and upgraded to national park in 1960, one of the earliest national parks in Tanganyika (before independence).
-The park was established primarily for its scenic beauty and the outstanding birdlife on the alkaline lake.
-Iain Douglas-Hamilton conducted pioneering elephant behaviour research in Lake Manyara from 1965 to 1970, establishing elephant social structure understanding.
-The park is managed by TANAPA and forms an important component of the northern circuit alongside Serengeti and Ngorongoro.
-A UNESCO Biosphere Reserve designation covers a wider buffer zone around the park.
+[1] The park was established primarily for its scenic beauty and the outstanding birdlife on the alkaline lake.
+In 1981 it was designated a UNESCO Biosphere Reserve, recognising the ecological significance of the broader Manyara basin.
+Iain Douglas-Hamilton began his landmark study of elephant social behaviour here in 1965, conducting the first scientific investigation of elephant social structure using radio telemetry — research that formed the basis of his DPhil thesis and the book Among the Elephants, co-authored with Oria Douglas-Hamilton.
+[2]

 Major Trails And Attractions